 James Russell and Mick Clout led a group of University of Auckland scientists investigating the exploratory behaviour of Norwegian rats in the early stages of an island invasion.
 They deliberately introduced an all-male group of rats to a rat-free island and studied their behaviour from arrival.
 Another group studied the introduction of house mice to an island.
 Both experiments aimed to develop better methods of detecting and eradicating rodents.

 Scientists have also investigated the use of genetic markers to determine whether rodents on an island following an eradication programme are new invaders or survivors from an earlier population.
 The expertise developed means that New Zealand scientists now work all around the world on island conservation projects.

 Blue cod genetics

-In 2012 Hayden Smith and Peter Ritchie began working on the population genetics of the New Zealand blue cod.
+In 2012 Hayden Smith and Peter Ritchie began working on the population genetics of New Zealand blue cod.
 They wanted to establish whether New Zealand had one large intermixed population or several discrete populations in different inshore areas.
-Discovering more about the genetic relationships of blue cod populations would enable more careful management of cod populations around the country’s coast.
+Discovering more about the genetic relationships of blue cod populations would enable more careful management of cod populations around the coast.

 Genomics in ecology

 Genomic studies, involving the complete DNA sets of particular species, have great value in ecological studies.
 Genomics give precise information on species found in a particular habitat, on the structure of breeding populations, and on an area’s ecological history.
 Such information can play an important role in conservation management.